 As per Micromax, the Canvas Doodle 4’s 6 inch display has Corning Gorilla Glass 3 protection.
 However, during review it did get few scratches, though minor ones.
 The display’s viewing angle though was good, as one could expect from an IPS panel.

 But my biggest disappointment was the display’s resolution.
-For a huge 6 inch display, these days everyone expects atleast resolution, even at the Rs 10,000 price point.
-That does not mean the qHD of Doodle 4’s display isn’t enough, but atleast HD resolution could have been much better.
+For a huge 6 inch display, these days everyone expects atleast HD resolution, even at the Rs 10,000 price point.
+That does not mean the qHD Resolution of Doodle 4’s display isn’t enough, but atleast HD resolution could have been much better.
 The lack of resolution though would pinch you only while watching HD movies and high end games.

 There was also some issues with the touchscreen.
 In the first week, the display was simply erratic and didn’t respond to commands most of the time.
 Later the response of the screen improved significantly but still it never felt as smooth as we had expected.